gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 Each source plugin is responsible for setting the media type for the nodes it creates.
 This way, source and transformer plugins can work together easily.

-This is not a required field -- if it's not provided, Gatsby will [infer](/docs/glossary#inference) the type from data that is sent -- but it's the way for source plugins to indicate to transformers that there is "raw" data that can still be further processed.
+This is not a required field -- if it's not provided, Gatsby will [infer](/docs/glossary#inference) the type from data that is sent -- but it's how source plugins indicate to transformers that there is "raw" data the transformer can further process.

 It also allows plugins to remain small and focused.
-Source plugins don't have to have opinions on how to transform their data: they can set the `mediaType` and push that responsibility to transformer plugins, instead.
+Source plugins don't have to have opinions on how to transform their data: they can set the `mediaType` and push that responsibility to transformer plugins instead.

 For example, it's common for services to allow you to add content in Markdown format.
 If you pull that Markdown into Gatsby and create a new node, what then?
 How would a user of your source plugin convert that Markdown into HTML they can use in their site?
 You would create a node for the Markdown content and set its `mediaType` as `text/markdown` and the various Gatsby Markdown transformer plugins would see your node and transform it into HTML.